wd021/tasklistto-docs/docs/README.md

 ![TaskList logo](https://s3.amazonaws.com/tasklistguru/tasklist.png)

 <h5>
 TaskList is available on multiple platforms.
-Below you will find the links to help you navigate the app on each platform.
+Below you will find the links to help you navigate TaskList on each platform.
 If you still have questions or need help, contact us at support@limestat.com.
 </h5>

 ## TaskList Help